-Five 200 kN servo-controlled hydraulic actuators (manufactured by Servocon Systems Ltd) were designed for use with the test chamber (see Figure 5).
+Five 200 kN servo-controlled hydraulic actuators (manufactured by Servocon Systems Ltd) were designed for use with the test chamber (Figure 5).
 Each actuator was fitted with an electro-hydraulic servo-valve and a 250 kN capacity load cell.
-The test design requires cyclic loads to be independently applied at five discrete locations at the surface of the soil backfill above the arch barrel: directly above each of the abutments, at the quarter and three-quarter span points, and above the crown.
-An applied peak cyclic load was selected in the range of 40 kN to 70 kN.
+The test design requires cyclic loads to be applied independently at five discrete locations at the surface of the soil back-fill above the arch barrel: directly above each of the abutments, at the quarter- and three-quarter-span points, and above the crown.
+An applied peak cyclic load was selected in the range of 40-70 kN.
 This peak load was selected to ensure that the load would remain within the anticipated range of elastic response of the arch and is representative of a typical working axle load.

-FIG. 5: Hydraulic, control systems and data connections network diagram
+Figure 5.
+Hydraulic, control system and data connections network diagram

-In order to determine the capacity of the backfilled arch, a quasi-static load could be applied through any of the five actuators; however, since the assumed worst case loading position is generally considered to be at the quarter span point, and to remain consistent with previous test programmes, the actuator positioned at the quarter span point has to date been used to investigate the ultimate load carrying capacity.
+To determine the capacity of the backfilled arch, a quasi-static load could be applied through any of the five actuators; however, since the assumed worst case loading position is generally considered to be at the quarter-span point, and to remain consistent with previous test programmes, the actuator positioned at the quarter-span point has to date been used to investigate the ultimate load-carrying capacity.

 As indicated previously, to simulate a moving load at the surface of the backfill, the phase relationship between adjacent actuators is controlled.
-The servocontrolled actuators are able to apply pre-programmed, sinusoidal cyclic loads.
+The servo-controlled actuators are able to apply preprogrammed, sinusoidal cyclic loads.
 Each actuator incorporates a load cell with an accuracy of 0.01 kN connected at the bottom of the actuator to measure the applied load.
-Actuators are connected directly to a longitudinal beam with a single degree of freedom connection and all five hydraulic actuators are connected to a manifold which supplies and controls the hydraulic oil movement between the pump and the actuators.
-An existing hydraulic pump with an oil flow rate capacity of 90 l/min and maximum operating pressure of up to 20 MPa was used.
+The actuators are directly connected to a longitudinal beam with a single degree of freedom connection and all five hydraulic actuators are connected to a manifold which supplies and controls the hydraulic oil movement between the pump and the actuators.
+An existing hydraulic pump with an oil flow rate capacity of 90 l/min and a maximum operating pressure of up to 20 MPa was used.

-All the hydraulic components are connected to an eight channel control system (manufactured by MTS), with five of these channels being used for the actuators.
-Each actuator was designed to apply a load in the form of a sine wave moving at a constant velocity across the bridge, with a phase difference of 180 degrees between adjacent actuators.
+All the hydraulic components are connected to an eight-channel control system (manufactured by MTS Systems Corporation), with five of these channels being used for the actuators.
+Each actuator was designed to apply a load in the form of a sine wave moving at a constant velocity across the bridge, with a phase difference of 180° between adjacent actuators.